cpllab/rnng-incremental/README.md

 ## Set up the repository

 Please put the latest version of [Dynet](https://github.com/clab/dynet) in the root folder of this repository, and refer to the original [RNNG](https://github.com/clab/rnng) repository for instructions on building the repository, preparing oracle files, and training and evaluating models.
-The oracle files for training and evaluating the generative RNNG (`nt-parser-gen`) also work for `nt-parser-gen-action-only`.
-Notice that as the code here uses [Dynet](https://github.com/clab/dynet), the flag `--cnn-mem` in the commands will need to be changed to `--dynet-mem`.
+The oracle files for the generative RNNG (`nt-parser-gen`) also work for `nt-parser-gen-action-only`.
+As the code here uses Dynet, please notice that the flag `--cnn-mem` in the commands will need to be changed to `--dynet-mem`.

 ## Estimate word surprisals